-Additionally, the presence of diabetes mellitus (both types I and II) has been associated with alterations in the pharmacokinetic disposition of phenytoin (the active ingredient contained in Dilantin) Decreases in plasma protein binding, Vmax and Vmax/Km have been reported.
+Additionally, the presence of diabetes mellitus (both types I and II) has been associated with alterations in the pharmacokinetic disposition of phenytoin.
+Decreases in plasma protein binding, Vmax and Vmax/Km have been reported.
 (Km is the serum concentration at which 50% saturation occurs and Vmax is the maximum rate of metabolism.)
 As a result, lower steady-state concentration of phenytoin may occur in patients with diabetes mellitus.

 Salivary gland hypertrophy has also been reported.
 A single case of drug-induced esophageal stricture has been reported.

 Gastrointestinal side effects including gingival hyperplasia (in as many as 50% of treated patients) have been reported.
 The gingival hyperplasia associated with phenytoin is occasionally severe enough to merit surgical removal.
 Nausea, vomiting, and constipation have been reported.